-PP29.
+PP37.
 Recognizing with appreciation the introduction of new pharmaceutical products made possible through investment in innovation for cancer treatment in recent years, while noting with great concern the increasing cost to health systems and patients, and emphasizing the importance of addressing barriers in access to safe, quality, effective and affordable medicines, medical products and appropriate technology for cancer prevention, detection, screening diagnosis and treatment, including surgery, and also the necessity to further analyze the therapeutic benefits of these new products,

-PP30.
-Expressing deep concern at recent outbreaks of highly infectious pathogens with pandemic potential, which demonstrate the potential vulnerability of populations to them, and in this context reaffirming and underscoring the importance of research into and development of new and innovative medicines and vaccines and of ensuring access to safe, affordable, effective and quality medicines and vaccines to all, including new and innovative medicines, as well as of securing immunization as a global public good, and of building and/or strengthening health system capacities, including primary health care, for detecting, preventing and responding in a timely manner to outbreaks, epidemics, pandemics and other health emergencies,
+PP38.
+Expressing deep concern at outbreaks of highly infectious pathogens with pandemic potential, which demonstrate the potential vulnerability of populations to them, and in this context reaffirming and underscoring the importance of research into and development of new and innovative medicines, vaccines and other health products, and of ensuring access to safe, affordable, effective and quality medicines,vaccines and all other health products to all, including new and innovative medicines, as well as of securing immunization as a global public good, and of building and/or strengthening health system capacities, including primary health care, for preventing, preparing for, detecting, and responding in a timely manner to outbreaks, epidemics, pandemics and other health emergencies,

-PP30 bis.
-Recalling the commitment of States to develop a new instrument for pandemic prevention, preparadness and response, prioritizing the need for equity and grounded in international human rights law, while stressing that States should guide their efforts to develop such an instrument by the principle of solidarity with all people and countries, (Decision SSA2(5) adopted by the World Health Assembly at its second special session on 1 December 2021)
+PP39.
+Recalling the decision of States to establish an Intergovernmental Negotiating Body to draft and negotiate a new international instrument for pandemic prevention, preparadness and response, prioritizing the need for equity, while stressing that States should guide their efforts to develop such an instrument by the principle of solidarity with all people and countries, (Decision SSA2(5) adopted by the World Health Assembly at its second special session on 1 December 2021)

-PP30 ter.
-Reaffirming that States should undertake take steps, individually and through international assistance and co-operation, especially economic and technical, to the maximum of their available resources, with a view to achieving progressively the full realization of the economic, social and cultural rights, including the right of everyone to enjoy the benefits of scientific progress and its applications (based on articles 2.1 and 15(b) of ICESCR),
+PP40.
+Reaffirming that States should undertake to take steps, individually and through international assistance and co-operation, especially economic and technical, to the maximum of their available resources, with a view to achieving progressively the full realization of the economic, social and cultural rights, including the right of everyone to enjoy the benefits of scientific progress and its applications (based on articles 2.1 and 15(b) of ICESCR),

-PP30 quater.
-Stressing that the implementation of the human right to the highest attainable standard of physical and mental health should be guided by
+PP41.
+Stressing that the universal realization of the human right to the highest attainable standard of physical and mental health should be guided by a strong spirit of international solidarity and in accordance with the principles proclaimed in the Charter of the United Nations, particularly the recognition of the inherent dignity and of the equal and inalienable rights of all persons.

 1. Recognizes that timely, equitable and unhindered access to safe, affordable, effective and quality medicines,vaccines, diagnostics and therapeutics, and other health products and technologies is one of the fundamental elements for the full realization of the right of everyone to the enjoyment of the highest attainable standard of physical and mental health and the correspondent objectives of universal health coverage and health for all, without discrimination, with special attention to reaching those furthest behind first,

-2. Stresses the responsibility of States to ensure timely, equitable and unhindered access for all, without discrimination, to safe, affordable, effective and quality medicines, vaccines, diagnostics and therapeutics, and other health products and technologies, as well as extensive immunization as a global public good,
+2. Stresses the responsibility of States to ensure timely, equitable and unhindered access for all, without discrimination, to safe, affordable, effective and quality medicines, vaccines, diagnostics and therapeutics, and other health products and technologies, as well as securing immunization as a global public good,